reactive-graph/reactive-graph/README.md

 ### About this module

-This module provides a very simple FRP library built over functional concepts (see README below).
+This module provides a very simple functional reactive programming (FRP) library built over functional concepts (see README below).

 This is a fork of https://github.com/phaazon/bidule

+The following modifications were made:

+* Use Arc instead of Rc for thread safety
+* Added possibility to observe a stream and get a handle in order to be able to remove the observer (observe_with_handle)

 [<img src="https://img.shields.io/badge/Language-Rust-brightgreen">]()
 [<img src="https://img.shields.io/badge/Platforms-Linux%20%26%20Windows-brightgreen">]()